a1exxd0/a1exxd0/README.md

 # About me :)
 I am a first year Computer Science student at the University of Warwick.
-Most focussed on learning about how we can use machine learning or other algorithms in time-series analysis, but also highly interested in CS fundamentals (FPGAs in futue?) and low-level programming.
+Most focussed on learning about how we can use machine learning or other algorithms in time-series analysis, especially in finance, but also highly interested in CS fundamentals and low-level programming.

 # Upcoming Projects
 Projects I am looking to complete & have already completed.
 Not university-associated.